Galpin Lake

 Galpin Lake is a lake in Hennepin County, Minnesota, in the United States.
 The northern part of the lake is in Excelsior and the southern part is in Shorewood.

 Galpin Lake was named for Charles Galpin, a local pastor.
+It was previously park of the much smaller Mud Lake, slightly north of Galpin Lake, prior to the construction of Minnesota State Highway 7, which bisected the lake.